qzydustin/qzydustin.github.io/_posts/2022-07-12-algorithm-of-array.md

 ---
 layout: post
-title: Array Algorithm
+title: Algorithm of Array
 date: 2022-07-12 12:25:04 -0700
-category: Algorithm
+category: Academic
 ---

-Arrays are very basic data structures.
+Arrays are fundamental data structures.
 It has two characteristics:

 - The subscript of the array starts from 0.
-- Arrays are allocated continuously in memory.
+- Arrays are allocated contiguously in memory.

 ## Question: Search